lamhine/srps/README.md

 # README: Survival Disparities Model (Black vs White)

-This script runs a Bayesian logistic regression to estimate **Black–White disparities in 2-year survival** across different levels of a **city-level policy index**.
+This script runs a Bayesian logistic regression to estimate Black–White disparities in 2-year survival across different levels of a city-level policy index.

 ## What the code does

-1. **Simulates example data** so you can see the structure and expected variables.
+1. **Simulates example data** to demonstrate the structure and expected variables.
    (We'll eventually replace this with the real CCR dataset.)

 2. **Imputes missing data** using `mice`.